studyingChristianity/symbols/*journal.md

 # Sun, 11/23/2025: 4️⃣ More Days ➡️ Thanksgiving Day

-In the end, it's about whose DNAs win.

 ナルシ族 (= Scammers) | Non-ナルシ族
 -- | --
 Working toward their missionaries | Working on getting/staying healthy Running around | Running stings
 Leave their DNAs.
 Leave those DNAs. | Leave their DNAs.
 Stay with those DNAs.
 Feel-good系 | Get-educated系

+> [!IMPORTANT]
+> * In the end, it's about whose DNAs win.
+> * Saturn goes direct on Thursday, November 27, 2025 at ~7:51 PM Pacific Time.

 # Sat, 11/22/2025: 5️⃣ More Days ➡️ Thanksgiving Day